FlyingFishCakes/FlyingFishCakes.github.io/Coffee Blogs & Logs/Logs/SC Main 105.md

 30 grams in, 500 grams out, V60 pour over.
 This is probably over extracted, I probably need to lower the brew temp and coarsen the grind size to get rid of the roasty and bitter tastes respectively.
 Not great.

+## Tasting Notes on 4-11-2021:
+Mild Sweetness, mild acidity, heavy body

+50 grams in, 800 grams out, V60 pour over temperature dropped to 85 Celsius grind coarsened.
+This is properly extracted and tastes good, but is a little weak (stronger ratio would probably be better).
+I have run out of this coffee so I guess I won't get another chance to dial in this time.

 ## Review